flokoe/bash-hackers-wiki/docs/snipplets/rndstr.md

 the field width.
 Note the space between the parameters.
 This example unfortunately relies upon the unquoted command substitution to perform unsafe wordsplitting so that the outer printf gets each argument.
-Values in the array can\'t contain characters in IFS, or anything that might be interpreted as a pattern without using `set -f`.
+Values in the array can't contain characters in IFS, or anything that might be interpreted as a pattern without using `set -f`.

-Lastly, empty brace expansions can be used which don\'t generate any output that would need to be filtered.
+Lastly, empty brace expansions can be used which don't generate any output that would need to be filtered.
 The disadvantage of course is that you must construct the brace expansion syntax to add up to the number of arguments to be generated, where the most optimal solution is